 - 3.75 Countervailing buyer power ("CBP") is the degree of restraint that a buyer is able to place on any attempt by the seller to set its prices above the competitive level.
 When significant, CBP can offset any market power that the seller may have had. - 3.76 To rebut the presumption of SMP arising from very high market shares and barriers to entry, it is not sufficient for a retail telecoms provider purchasing 070 WCT (the 'buyer') simply to have a degree of CBP.
-The retail telecoms provider needs to be able to exert is an important indicator for market power."
-The ERG Working Paper on the SMP concept for the new regulatory framework, paragraph 20.
+The retail telecoms provider needs to be able to exert sufficient CBP such that the 070 provider offering WCT for calls to its 070 numbers (the 'seller') is unable to act to an appreciable extent independently of its competitors, customers and consumers. - 3.77 Even if a retail telecoms provider has the ability to exert CBP (and thus is able to extract benefits from 070 providers), rebutting the presumption of SMP requires that benefits extend ('spill-over') to a substantial proportion of all callers to 070 numbers thus including the retail customers of other retail telecoms providers.